 Thank you for inquiring about lessons at Rob Knight’s Swim America (RKSA)!

-RKSA opened the business nearly 25 years ago, and since that time we have taught THOUSANDS of young children how to swim.
+RKSA opened the business 25 years ago with just 14 customers, and since that time we have taught THOUSANDS of young children how to swim.
 Swim America is a national program that offers programming progressions and a plan for progress.
 Swim America learn-to-swim program was developed by a committee of the American Swimming Coaches Association (ASCA).
 We have a license to teach the Swim America Learn to Swim Program, and must uphold their standards.
 In addition to those high standards, we have added some additional skills that only improve the learning at our swim school.
 Our staff has been professionally trained to offer you the very latest in teaching methods.

 Lane 1- Continues to work on breath holding so they can front float.
 Back float, and advances to swimming (arms), front and back kicking.